andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

     });
 ```

 The asterisk assigned to the `Access-Control-Allow-Origin` header indicates that any client is authorized to access this URL.
 It may not be the desired solution in a production environment.
-In fact, in the production environment, you should adopt a different approach, such as put the two applications under the same domain, by using a reverse proxy, or by enabling [CORS](https://auth0.com/docs/cross-origin-authentication) selectively, that is authorizing only specific domains.
+In fact, in the production environment, we should adopt a different approach, such as put the two applications under the same domain, by using a reverse proxy, or by enabling [CORS](https://auth0.com/docs/cross-origin-authentication) selectively, that is authorizing only specific domains.

-Once you have enabled CORS on the Node.js server, you should change the URL passed to the `EventSource()` constructor.
+Once you have enabled CORS on the Node.js server, we should change the URL passed to the `EventSource()` constructor.
 Now the `EventSource` object initialization in the React client should look like the following:

 ```javascript
 this.eventSource = new EventSource('http://localhost:5000/events');
 ```

 Now all is ready!
 Run the server then launch the client application.
-After a few seconds you should see your browser showing something like the following:
+After a few seconds we should see your browser showing something like the following:

 ![](.\xxx-images\animated-flights-timetable.gif)